Anti Bribery Policy

 • arranged in good faith; and

-The Company will authorise only reasonable, appropriate and proportionate entertainment and promotional expenditure.
+We will authorise only reasonable, appropriate and proportionate entertainment and promotional expenditure.

 This principle applies to employees and associated persons, whether based in the UK or overseas.
 However, those with remits overseas will be given further training on the specific procedures that they are required to follow.